Installation vs Implementation: why go-live is not the finish line

 Why organizations stop at installation

-- Measurement rewards the wrong thing.
-Systems track go-live dates and budget performance, not adoption.
+- Measurement systems reward go-live dates and budget performance.

 - Project teams disband at launch before adoption is confirmed.

-- Benefits are assumed, rather than actively managed after launch.
+- Benefits are assumed rather than actively managed post-launch.

-- Behavior change lacks milestones that trigger recognition.
+- Behavioral change lacks the clear milestones that trigger recognition.

 - Sponsorship attention shifts to the next initiative.